Pretraining Objectives & Paradigms

 print(fim_example)

-<PRE>def fibonacci(n): if n <= 1: return n retu<SUF>onacci(n-2)<MID>rn fibonacci(n-1) + fib
+Output: <PRE>def fibonacci(n): if n <= 1: return n retu<SUF>onacci(n-2)<MID>rn fibonacci(n-1) + fib

-Code Fragment 6.2.3: Fill-in-the-Middle (FIM) transformation.
+Code Fragment 6.2.6: Fill-in-the-Middle (FIM) transformation.

 Key Insight

 FIM is remarkably efficient to add.
-The original paper showed that applying FIM transformations to 50% of training documents during standard CLM pre-training adds the infilling capability with essentially zero degradation to left-to-right generation quality.
+The original paper showed that applying FIM transformations to 50% of training documents during standard CLM pretraining adds the infilling capability with essentially zero degradation to left-to-right generation quality.
 This makes it a "free" capability that all code models should include.

-6. Multi-Token Prediction
+6.2.6 Multi-Token Prediction

 Standard CLM predicts only one token ahead.
 Multi-token prediction (MTP), introduced by Meta in 2024 and later adopted by DeepSeek V3, trains the model to predict several future tokens simultaneously.
 The architecture adds N independent prediction heads to a shared transformer backbone.
 Head k predicts token $x_{t+k}$ given tokens $x_{1}, ..., x_{t}$.

-$$L_{MTP} = \sum _{k=1}^{N} \sum _{t=1}^{T-k} \log P_{k}(x_{t+k} | x_{1}, ..., x_{t}; \theta )$$
+$$L_{\text{MTP}} = -\sum _{k=1}^{N} \sum _{t=1}^{T-k} \log P_{k}(x_{t+k} | x_{1}, ..., x_{t}; \theta )$$

 Why Predict Multiple Tokens?

-The benefits of multi-token prediction are both theoretical and practical: Code Fragment 6.2.4 below puts this into practice.
+The benefits of multi-token prediction are both theoretical and practical:

 Multi-token prediction: N independent heads on shared backbone predict different future tokens